open-compensation-token-license/license-token-website/wikisrc/is-git-hub-sponsors-safe.md

 ## Understanding GitHub Sponsors

 GitHub Sponsors is designed to offer financial support to open-source developers, with payments processed safely through [Stripe](https://stripe.com), a trusted payment gateway.
+For more on how GitHub Sponsors works, you can visit [this detailed explanation](https://www.license-token.com/wiki/how-does-git-hub-sponsors-work).

 ## Technical Security